A whole blood assay to assess individual patient responses to novel antiviral therapeutics.

 Jericho’s J-Test Value Proposition

-- Provides cellular, viral, immunologic and safety parameters
+- Multiparametric: Cellular, viral, and immunologic parameters

-- Identification of biomarkers
+- Supports Clinical Success: Enables identification of biomarkers